microsoftgraph/microsoft-graph-docs-contrib/content/overview/overview.md

 <a name="msg_what_is_unified_api"> </a>-->

-# Overview of Microsoft Graph API
+# Overview of Microsoft Graph

 Microsoft Graph (previously called Office 365 unified API) exposes multiple APIs from Microsoft cloud services through a single REST API endpoint (**https://graph.microsoft.com**).
 Using the Microsoft Graph API, you can turn your formerly difficult or complex queries into simple navigations.

 The API gives you:

-- A unified developer experience to access services across Office 365 and Microsoft data
+- A unified developer experience to access services across Office 365 and Microsoft cloud
 - Seamless navigation between entities and and the relationships among them
 - Aggregated data from multiple services in a single response
 - One token to access all resources